datacentricdesign/iob22/code-practice/02-vending-machine/step3.md

 Exploration of **assignment operators** to decrease the number of remaining cups and increased the number of served / money cashed.

-We encountered the assignment operator `=` in the first code practice with the variable.
+We encountered the assignment operator `=` in the first assignment with the variable.
 We use `=` to 'assign' a value to a variable.

 In an algorithm, a common operation is the update of a variable based on its current state.
 For example, the vending machine as a variable number_remaining_cups which tracks the number of paper cups still available in the machine.
 Every time we serve a beverage, we want to decrease this number by one.
 Thus, we want to do the following: